 - 1. Toilet rooms containing two (2) or more water closets or a combination of one (1) water closet and one (1) urinal, except in a dwelling unit.
 The floor shall slope toward the floor drains. - 2.
 Laundry rooms in commercial buildings and common laundry facilities in multifamily dwelling buildings. - 418.5 Floor Slope.
-All floors that contain a floor drain are required to be sloped as to allow all liquids to drain. - 408.10 Water Supply Riser: A water supply riser from the shower valve to the showerhead outlet, whether exposed or not, shall be securely attached to the structure.
+Floors shall be sloped to floor drains.

+408.10 Water Supply Riser.
+A water supply riser from the shower valve to the showerhead outlet, whether exposed or not, shall be securely attached to the structure.

-122. A floor mounted back-outl et water closet bowl is required to be set degrees between the wall and floor at the centerl ine of the fixture outlet.
+122. A floor mounted b ack-outlet water closet bowl is required to be set degrees between the wall and floor at the centerline of the fixture outlet.